Roy-wonji/WeaveDI/docs/guide/appDiIntegration.md

-# App DI Integration: WeaveDI.Container
+# App DI Integration: AppWeaveDI.Container

-Complete guide to using WeaveDI.Container for enterprise-level dependency injection architecture in real applications.
+A comprehensive guide to implementing **enterprise-level** Dependency Injection architecture in real applications using `AppWeaveDI.Container`.

 ## Overview

-`WeaveDI.Container` is the top-level container class that systematically manages dependency injection across your entire application.
-It supports Clean Architecture by efficiently organizing and managing each layer (Repository, UseCase, Service) through automated Factory patterns.
+`AppWeaveDI.Container` is a top-level container class that **systematically manages** dependency injection throughout the application.
+It efficiently configures and manages each layer (Repository, UseCase, Service) through automated **Factory patterns** and supports **Clean Architecture**.

 ### Architecture Philosophy